 - What does an “excellent presentation” look like?

-– What is the ideal outcome your and your audience and stakeholders want from the presentation?
+- What is the ideal outcome and what do your audience and stakeholders want from the presentation?

 - Are you presenting alone, or is your presentation part of a bigger longer presentation? what you say it will be different based on this.

 2. find a theme for your presentation.
 To do that here are some tips: